 Transportation Serving Federal and Tribal Lands

-This chapter documents transportation serving Federal and Tribal lands, a subset of the transportation system that is not explored in depth in the analyses presented in Chapters 1 through 10.
-Included are discussions of the types of lands, the resources served, the role of Federal and Tribal lands in the U.S. economy, the role of transportation in the use of Federal and Tribal lands, the condition of the transportation system, sources of funding, expenditures of funds for construction and maintenance of transportation infrastructure, and the future of Federal and Tribal transportation.
+This chapter documents transportation that serves Federal and Tribal lands, a subset of the transportation system that the analyses presented in Chapters 1 through 10 do not explore in depth.
+Included are discussions of the types of lands, access to Tribal communities, resources served, role of transportation in the use of Federal and Tribal lands, role of Federal lands in the U.S. economy, condition of the transportation system, sources of funding, expenditures of funds for construction and maintenance of transportation infrastructure, and the future of transportation on Federal and Tribal lands.

 Types of Federal and Tribal Lands

-The Federal government has title to about 650 million acres1, or about 30 percent of the United States’ total area of 2.3 billion acres2.
-Additionally, the Federal government holds in trust approximately 55 million acres of land on behalf of Tribal governments.
-These lands are primarily located in the western part of the country.
-Federal lands are managed by various Federal land management agencies (FLMAs), primarily within the Departments of the Interior (DOI), Agriculture (USDA), and Defense (DOD).
-Tribal lands are primarily held in trust by the DOI’s Bureau of Indian Affairs, though many Tribes own additional land beyond these trust lands.
-Exhibit 11-1 illustrates the major Federal and Tribal lands (note that this only shows the large units; many smaller units are not shown due to the scale of the image).
-Exhibit 11-2 highlights resources managed by eight FLMAs.
+The Federal government has title to about 650 million acres, or about 30 percent of the country's total area of 2.3 billion acres.
+Additionally, the Federal government holds in trust approximately 55 million acres of land on behalf of Tribal governments, located primarily in the West.
+Various Federal land management agencies (FLMAs) manage Federal lands, primarily within the Departments of the Interior (DOI), Agriculture (USDA), and Defense (DOD).
+DOI's Bureau of Indian Affairs primarily holds Tribal lands in trust, but many Tribes own land in addition to these trust lands.
+Exhibit 12-1 illustrates the major Federal and Tribal lands (note that this exhibit shows only the large units; many smaller units are not shown due to the scale of the image).
+Exhibit 12-2 highlights resources that eight FLMAs manage.

 |Federal Agency||Federal Lands Served|